CatalystCode/bedrock-end-to-end-dx/README.md

 $ spk gitops create
 ```

 This creates the repos (if they do not currently exist) and the Azure Devops pipeline to automatically build the Fabrikate definition in `github.com/oddveig/cluster-fabrikate-definition` into resource manifests that are committed in `github.com/oddveig/cluster-resource-manifests`.
+It also instruments those pipelines such that they can be introspected to understand the current state of the deployment.

 ## Building High Level Definition for Workload